 - Publications contain only tables with the primary key.

 - Snapshot scheduling not be used for large Databases because it consumes computing

 To summarize, this is what you’ve done in this article:

 - You prepared the replication snapshot folder to hold replication data.

 Phew!
 That was a lot of work.
 But it’s not all done.
 In most practical situations, you might face many more challenges.
 There will be several configuration changes that have to be made to run this effectively.
 You will need engineering bandwidth to write custom scripts, process data, and move it into the target.
 So there is a lot of learning that is required to manage a clean execution.
 An alternative to all of this mess is to use an automated pipeline tool like Hevo.

 Since Hevo Data is a No-code Data Pipeline, you can execute such replications from several sources with just a few clicks.
 Hevo has an extremely intuitive user interface and it needs minimal supervision.
 Hevo caters to 150+ data sources (including 40+ free sources) and can seamlessly perform SQL Server Replication in real-time.
 Hevo’s fault-tolerant architecture ensures a consistent and secure replication of your SQL Server data.

 Want to take Hevo for a spin?
 Sign up for a 14-day free trial and experience the feature-rich Hevo suite first-hand.

-Share with us, your experiences with SQL Server Replication in the comments.
+Share your experiences with SQL Server Replication in the comments.
 We would love to hear from you!